Saturday, July 20, 6 pm – 8 pm; Sunday, July 21, 7 am – 5:15 pm

-The first event of our practice period, The Path of Liberation, is a retreat led by our shuso, Andre Elsen, that will begin on Saturday evening at 6 pm and end on Sunday evening at 6:30 pm.
+The second retreat of our practice period, The Path of Liberation, will be led by our shuso, Andre Elsen, and will begin on Saturday evening at 6 pm and end on Sunday evening at 5:15 pm.
 We will sit three periods of zazen on Saturday evening and ten periods of zazen on Sunday, encouraging us to deepen and settle in our practice.
-The periods of zazen will be 30 minutes long, separated by ten minutes of kinhin, and there will be a dharma talk on Sunday morning and a yoga session during the afternoon.
+The periods of zazen will be separated by ten minutes of kinhin, and there will be a dharma talk on Sunday morning and a yoga session during the afternoon.
 We will end with a sharing circle.

 Please wear loose, comfortable clothing and bring vegetarian food for breakfast and lunch on Sunday.